-- A 'Learning Agreement' regarding the placement; this agreement must be endorsed by the sending university and the receiving local authority. - An 'enhanced police clearance certificate' issued by the Federal Register of the Federal Office of Justice in Germany (the German equivalent of disclosure). - Support, resources, material and teacher training.
+- A 'Learning Agreement' regarding the placement; this agreement must be endorsed by the sending university and the receiving local authority. - An 'enhanced police clearance certificate' issued by the Federal Register of the Federal Office of Justice in Germany (the German equivalent of a Disclosure Scotland certificate). - Support, resources, material and teacher training.